CodeSyndicate/DOSA-Server-Spec/README.md

 ### Code Syndicate

 We hope to introduce this new way of looking at application development so that all web-based applications will no longer be forced to rely on a central point of failure.
 We're starting this idea but it is open-source, please continue to refine the idea with us.
-We'll be working on building the initial prototype server infrastructre in C# but the idea isn't reliant on a single technology; we want this to evolve.
+We'll be working on building the initial server prototypes in C# and Node.js but the idea isn't reliant on a single technology; we want this to evolve.

 ## Server Responsibilities